nishadpnktdi/google-homepage/README.md

-This is an project for recreating the Google search homepage and search results page created by Nishad PN.
+This is an project for recreating the Google search homepage created by Nishad PN.